neu-se/galette/supplemental/README.md

 After one or more trials have been completed, you can create a report summarizing the results of those trials.
+Note that you must have results for the baseline ("none") and Galette for any performance trials for this to work properly.
 First, create an input directory containing the results of the trials to be included in the report.
 This input directory should contain one subdirectory for each trial to be included in the report.
 Each of these subdirectories should contain the "data.csv" and "status.json" output files for a